How to modernize legacy applications and reduce risk

 • Lack of integration.
 Legacy applications often have limited integration and a poor user experience, and employee experience is adversely impacted.
 Depending on the business function of the application, individuals or groups may develop alternate applications or processes that run parallel to the legacy application, but with improved speed, connectivity, or usability.
 This results in the company having duplicate functions, redundant processes, and no single source of truth.

-How to modernize your IT infrastructure
+How to modernize legacy applications

 According to Gartner, "every dollar invested in digital business innovation through...2020 will require enterprises to spend at least three times that to continuously modernize the legacy application portfolio."
 There are two general strategies for modernizing legacy applications: transplant the current data and infrastructure into the cloud as-is or replace the current data, processes, and infrastructure with an entirely new, cloud-based service.
 Every business has a unique timeline and budget, so how should companies approach the process?